Tallinn, Estonia may not be on every traveler’s wish list, but the ones that choose to visit this unique destination are in for a surprise!

 Vosu Beach

-Where to Stay: Best Hotels in Tallinn
+Where To Stay: Best Hotels In Tallinn

 The capital offers 20 Green Key Program certified eco-friendly accommodation options for you to use as your base while exploring activities in Tallinn.
 Here are just a few examples of these options.